MainSilent/hCaptcha-Bypass/README.md

 Note: You need to refresh the cookie every 24 hours

-You can also checkout my discord ScreenShare bot https://github.com/MainSilent/Discord-Screenshare
+You can also checkout my discord ScreenShare bot:

+https://github.com/MainSilent/Discord-Screenshare